 Natural world | Relaxation

-The Majestic Yosemite Hotel is one of the best located hotels, and certainly the most comfortable, in Yosemite with views up to Glacier Point, Half Dome and Yosemite Falls.
-This UNESCO World Heritage site is something of a pilgrimage site for nature lovers.
-Visitors are treated to carpeted valleys framed by granite cliffs and streaked with waterfalls feeding into crystal clear lakes.
+This is one of the best located hotels, and certainly the most comfortable, in Yosemite, with views up to Glacier Point, Half Dome and Yosemite Falls.
+A UNESCO World Heritage site, the region is something of a pilgrimage site for nature lovers, where visitors are treated to carpeted valleys framed by granite cliffs and streaked with waterfalls feeding into crystal clear lakes.
 Stock up for a hike through this incredible location at Yosemite Village, just 1.5 miles down the road from the hotel.

 The hotel’s great granite façade, striking beamed ceilings and massive stone hearths help mirror the wilds of Yosemite.
 However, warmly coloured, well-appointed rooms appointed with Native American art bring trekkers back up to temperature.
 Featured Hotel Rooms come with balconies or large decks to take full advantage of Yosemite scenery, a rugged contrast to the hotel’s lawn and grounds.
 For larger accommodation, 24 cottages are dotted among the dogwood and pine trees that surround the lodge.
 Originally built in 1928, their interiors feature cherry wood finishes, leather laced shades and, in select cottages, roaring fireplaces.